fredrikaverpil/dotfiles/README.md

 ### Ubuntu/WSL apps

-Proceed with reading more on the Ubuntu setup.
+Proceed with reading more on the Ubuntu setup to install zsh, Python etc.

 ## Ubuntu 20.04